daudix/daudix.one/content/blog/2024-10-12-zola-vs-jekyll/index.md

 A lot of people switched from Jekyll to Hugo, and I tried it, but found it way too advanced and confusing, whereas Zola fit me just right.
 I don't plan to switch away from it in the near future, however, I do plan to explore the Hugo landscape, and who knows, maybe the world will see a Duckquill port for it.

 That's all for now, see you next time!

+P.S.
+I just realized that the banner looks like that guy from Star Trek (Jean-Luc Picard, apparently).

 [^1]: [Meaning of the term "Dependency hell"](https://en.wikipedia.org/wiki/Dependency_hell)
 [^2]: [List SSGs sorted by the amount of GitHub stars](https://jamstack.org/generators/)